francesNLP/MappingChange/README.md

 - 🔭 **Place name ambiguity**: Many locations (e.g., “Abbey” - see figures [Pages 1 and 2 of 1884 edition bellow](https://github.com/francesNLP/MappingChange?tab=readme-ov-file#%EF%B8%8F-ocr-page-level-format)) appear multiple times across Scotland.
 Disambiguating them requires contextual information such as county names or neighboring places.

+ 📉 **Changing coverage across editions**: Not all places appear in every edition.
+Some entries are added in later editions (e.g., due to industrial development or administrative changes), while others are shortened, renamed, or removed altogether.
+This drift in coverage complicates direct alignment and requires flexible matching strategies.
+Such challenges are common in evolving reference works—e.g., encyclopaedias, dictionaries, geographical catalogues, and bibliographic indexes—where entries are frequently revised between editions.

 - 🔍 **Layout inconsistency and OCR noise**: Scan quality, column structure, typography, and OCR performance vary significantly across editions, complicating reliable text segmentation.

 - ❌ **Structural limitations of unsegmented corpora**: Without article-level structure, historical collections are often reduced to keyword searches or regex-based filtering, limiting any meaningful semantic modeling or temporal analysis.